Aleix88/Hypervideos/README.md

 Is compatible with video/images files and YouTube videos.

 ### How to use Hypervideos.js
 Hypervideos is very easy to use.
 First of all download the hypervideo.min.js (is located in the distri directory) file and import it to your HTML.
-Here you can also import all the plugins that you will use.
+Here you can also import all the plugins that you will use ([check the existing plugins](#plugins-list) or [create your own](#create-your-own-plugin)).
 You should also create and import a JS file to setup your Hypervideo.

     <head>